Get started

 Once the workflow reaches the right step, send data to a CRM, trigger a webhook, or continue execution through the next configured action.

-- Instagram or WhatsApp: Best when your team needs faster response and conversational qualification in messaging-heavy flows.
+• WhatsApp: Strong when your team needs faster response and messaging-heavy qualification with a real inbox model.

 Build the qualification flow